CIAT-DAPA/cwr_cwrdiversity.org/wp-content/plugins/cardoza-ajax-search/readme.txt

 None yet, if you have one post it at http://www.vinojcardoza.com/wp-plugin-ajax-search/

 == Change Log ==
+= Version 1.5 =
+* Tested compatibility with Wordpress 4.1.1.

 = Version 1.3 =
 * More security added to the input.
 (Suggested by Marcela)